Countering extremism and terrorism

 The Australian Government is committed to preventing violent extremism—that is, the use or support of violence to achieve ideological, religious or political goals.

 Countering violent extremism (CVE) is a shared effort between all Australian governments.
-The objective of the countering violent extremism program is to combat the threat posed by home-grown terrorism and to discourage Australians from travelling overseas to participate in conflicts.
+The objective of the countering violent extremism program is to combat the threat posed by all forms of violent extremism in Australia and to discourage Australians from travelling overseas to participate in conflicts.
 The Department of Home Affairs coordinates this comprehensive national approach.

 - building strength in diversity and social participation

 - targeted work with vulnerable communities and institutions

 - addressing terrorist propaganda online.

 - Addressing the societal drivers that can lead to disengagement and isolation

 - Settlement and multicultural community initiatives, and other social policy program to enhance Australia's social cohesion by supporting community harmony, migrant integration and strengthening economic participation